natassaf/ColumnGenerationProject/README.md

 Python 3

 # Notes
-The branch and bound module is not complete as it implements only the branching on the number of vehicles strategy.
+The main function of the algorithm in the master_problem.py The branch and bound module is not complete as it implements only the branching on the number of vehicles strategy.